-Foreign exchange reserves
+Foreign exchange

-Deposits with foreign banks: This category comprises of foreign exchange held on current accounts with foreign banks, as well as term foreign exchange deposits held abroad.
+Deposits with foreign banks.
+This category comprises of foreign exchange on nostro accounts with foreign banks, assets with foreign banks used as coverage for opened letters of credit and guarantees, placements in subordinated deposits in foreign currencies with non-residents, as well as term foreign exchange deposits abroad.

-Cash in treasury: Cash in treasury consists of cash foreign exchange within the treasury, foreign cheques received at the counter, foreign cheques sent abroad for settlement.
+Cash in treasury: Cash in treasury consists of cash foreign tenders of payment within the treasury, foreign exchange cheques received at the counter, cheques sent abroad for settlement, as well as cheques received for settlement by domestic banks.

-Securities: This category includes placements in coupon and discount debt securities issued or guaranteed by foreign governments, central banks, multilateral development banks and international financial institutions, as well as placements in collateralized bonds.
-Securities positions are valued daily according to the market price of the instruments concerned, including the amount of accrued interest.
+Securities: This category includes the foreign exchange assets placed in debt coupon and discount securities issued or guaranteed by foreign governments, central banks, multilateral development banks and international financial institutions, as well as foreign exchange assets placed in collateralized and agencies' bonds.